 If you had a total of at least US$10,000 in one or more foreign accounts at any time during the tax year, you also have to file FinCEN form 114, otherwise known as a Foreign Bank Account Report or FBAR.

 “In Japan, permanent resident taxpayers are taxed on their worldwide income.
 Non-resident taxpayers are taxed only on their Japan-sourced income.
 Non-permanent resident taxpayers are taxed on their Japan-sourced income plus potentially part of their non-Japan-sourced income that is paid in or remitted to Japan.”

-If you pay income tax in Japan, there are several exemptions that allow you to pay less or no income tax on the same income to the IRS.
 The two main ones are the Foreign Earned Income Exclusion, which lets you exclude the first around US$100,000 of foreign earned income from US tax if you can prove that you are a Japanese resident, and the Foreign Tax Credit, which gives you a $1 tax credit for every dollar of tax you’ve paid in Japan.
 The Foreign Tax Credit is normally a better option if you pay more tax in Japan than you would owe to the IRS, as you can carry the excess credits forward for future use.
-Remember though that even if you don’t owe any tax to the IRS, if your income is over US$10,000 (or $400 if you’re self-employed) you still have to file a federal return.
+Note that both of these provisions must always be actively claimed by filing the corresponding IRS forms with your US federal tax return.

 Japanese taxes – what you need to know